This blog may contain affiliate links. Read our disclosure policy for more info.

 Entrance Fees and Facilities

-It costs 100 rupees per person to visit Lipton Seat.
-If you are driving your own car or tuk-tuk (like us) it costs another 50 rupees to take the vehicle.
+It costs 500 rupees per person to visit Lipton’s Seat.
+If you are driving your own tuk-tuk (like us) it costs another 100 rupees or 250 rupees to take a van or car.

 At the viewpoint, there is a small restaurant where you can purchase tea/coffee and other local Sri Lankan foods.
 The restaurant is not expensive and for 650 rupees ($4 USD) Bailey and I got a pot of tea, two roti, and two vegetable samosas.